singh-s-sachin/shell_programs/README.md

-The functionality of this program are as follow :- safeDel -r : This will allow user to recover data from recycle bin(trashCan). safeDel -l : To fetch the content of trashCan, one can perform this action. safeDel -d : To permanently delee the content of trashCan. safeDel -filename : To specifically delete the any particular file from current directory.
+The functionality of this program are as follow :- safeDel -r : This will allow user to recover data from recycle bin(trashCan). safeDel -l : To fetch the content of trashCan, one can perform this action. safeDel -l :To know the memory occupied by trashCan in external disk. safeDel -d : To permanently delee the content of trashCan. safeDel -filename : To specifically delete the any particular file from current directory.